How Do I Win an Indie Book Award?

 National Book Critics Circle Awards

 Well, now you know where to start!
 Make a list.
 Check the deadlines.
 Do your research.
-And submit your book for an award!
+And submit your book for a chance to win an indie book award!